DominicTWHV/MCIPBlocklist/README.md

 # MCIPBlocklist
-A list of IPs that my own system gathered running https://github.com/DominicTWHV/Anti_Server_Scanner
+A list of IPs that my own system gathered running `Anti_Server_Scanner`

 # To use: